westpoint-robotics/atak_bridge/README.md

 #### Example usage
 There are launch files compatible with a UGS using ARL Phoenix stack and UAS Mav_Platform stack.
 If you are using this with other software stacks you may need to modify the messages pulbished.
 Each version uses a node with similiar code.
 They are not yet consolidated because the they each use custom messages that are propritery to their software stack.
-1. To run this with the Phoenix stack use:
+1. To run test code with a simulated robot:
-- `roslaunch atak_bridge grnd_tak_bridge.launch`
+- `roslaunch atak_bridge test_tak_bridge.launch`
-2. To run this with the Mav_Platform stack use:
+2. To run this with another robot:
-- `roslaunch atak_bridge uas_tak_bridge.launch`
+- `roslaunch atak_bridge plugin_tak_bridge.launch`
-- This node relies on the object class name being published in the detected object topic.
-This maybe enabled with this parameter:
-    `<param name="/uav1/tflite_ros/use_label_as_id" value="True"/>`
+- NOTE: atak_bridge requires a transform from utm to odom frame.
+To run this with your robot make sure this requirement is met.
+There is an example in the launch file on how to do this with a static transform publisher.

 #### Parameters
 - `name` (string, default: 'husky')